Makewebbetter/woo-one-click-upsell-funnel/README.txt

 13. FB Pixel tracking: Track upsell sales through Facebook Pixel

 == Frequently Asked Questions ==

+= How to create upsell in woocommerce? =

+Follow these steps to create an upsell funnel in WooCommerce:

+– **Go to Funnel List**: Find all your created funnels here.
+– **Create a New Funnel**: Click Create New Funnel and enter details like:
+  – **Name**: Funnel's name for easy tracking.
+  – **Min Cart Amount (Premium)**: Trigger based on cart value.
+  – **Target Products/Categories**: Select specific items or categories.
+  – **Frequently Bought Offers (Premium)**: Suggest related products.
+– **Add Offers**: Include product details like price, image, and redirect pages.
+– **Custom Offer Pages**: Use shortcodes for personalized pages.
+– **Go Live**: Disable Sandbox Mode and save changes.

+Now you're all set to boost sales with an effective upsell funnel!

 = What is a funnel builder? =